SligZ7/Ciphers/README.md

 ~~- Ask for keyword (works same for both encrypting and decrypting(go backwards when decrypting, but square is the same))~~

-- Replace given text with the box constructed from  the keyword
+~~- Replace given text with the box constructed from  the keyword~~

+- Give user option on which character to replace with what (may need to do more work for reformatting)

 ###### Extra (Provide tools to assist cryptanalysis)
 - letter frequency